top of page

 Bauddhājñānaṁ śivaśāstrādhyayanata ucchinnaṁ na cānyathā||54||

-Bauddhājñāna is removed by the study of scriptures of Śiva and cannot be removed otherwise, namely, it is removed or taken out by the study of scriptures revealed by Bhairava and cannot be taken out otherwise.
-Pauruṣājñāna is innate because it relates to one's Self, but this bauddhājñāna is not innate since it is relative to one's intellect, and since this ignorance is like that, it is therefore removed by strenuous intellectual effort in the form of deep study of the sixty-four non-dualistic Bhairavāgama-s such as the glorious Mālinīvijaya, Svacchanda, Rudrayāmala, Mṛgendra, Mataṅga, Ucchuṣmabhairava, Svāyambhuva, Ānandabhairava, Naiśvāsa, Netra, etc., accompanied by the venerable Śivasūtra-s, as I implied earlier in the explanation of the forty-ninth aphorism.
+Bauddhājñāna is removed by studying the scriptures of Śiva and not otherwise, namely, by studying the scriptures revealed by Bhairava and not in another manner.
+Pauruṣājñāna is innate because it relates to one's own Self, but this bauddhājñāna is not innate because it is related to one's own intellect, and inasmuch as this ignorance is like this, therefore it is eliminated through strenuous intellectual effort in the form of a deep study of the sixty-four non-dualistic Bhairavāgama-s such as glorious Mālinīvijaya, Svacchanda, Rudrayāmala, Mṛgendra, Mataṅga, Ucchuṣmabhairava, Ānandabhairava, Naiśvāsa, Netra, etc., accompanied by venerable Śivasūtra-s, as I hinted at before in the explanation of the 49th aphorism.

 Dvidhākārājñānasamucchedaṁ vinā svamuktilābho'pūrṇaḥ||55||

-दीक्षा च शिवशास्त्राध्ययनं च तस्यानुग्रहप्र दानकृत्यं भवतो यतस्तस्य प्रसादं विना न केनापि तद्बृहत्कार्यं कर्तुं शक्यते॥५६॥
+दीक्षा च शिवशास्त्राध्ययनं च तस्यानुग्रहप्रदानकृत्यं भवतो यतस्तस्य प्रसादं विना न केनापि तद्बृहत्कार्यं कर्तुं शक्यते॥५६॥

 Dīkṣā ca śivaśāstrādhyayanaṁ ca tasyānugrahapradānakṛtyaṁ bhavato yatastasya prasādaṁ vinā na kenāpi tadbṛhatkāryaṁ kartuṁ śakyate||56||

-Both initiation and (dīkṣā ca… ca) the studying (adhyayanam) of the scriptures (śāstra) of Śiva (śiva) are (bhavataḥ) His (tasya) act (kṛtyam) of bestowing Grace (anugraha-pradāna ), since (yatas) no one can accomplish (na kena api… kartum śakyate) that gigantic task (tad-bṛhat-kāryam) without (vinā) His (tasya) favor (prasādam).
+Both initiation and (dīkṣā ca… ca) studying (adhyayanam) scriptures (śāstra) of Śiva (śiva) are (bhavataḥ) His (tasya) act (kṛtyam) of Grace bestowal (anugraha-pradāna), because (yatas) nobody can accomplish (na kena api… kartum śakyate) that huge task (tad-bṛhat-kāryam) without (vinā) His (tasya) favor (prasādam).

-मानुषगुरुः साक्षाच्छिव एव शास्त्रेषु पुनः शि वतुल्य इति स उक्तः स्थूलदेहसन्निधेः॥५७॥
+मानुषगुरुः साक्षाच्छिव एव शास्त्रेषु पुनः शिवतुल्य इति स उक्तः स्थूलदेहसन्निधेः॥५७॥

 Mānuṣaguruḥ sākṣācchiva eva śāstreṣu punaḥ śivatulya iti sa uktaḥ sthūladehasannidheḥ||57||